If you have any questions on the UP or the UPC, please contact upc@hlk-ip.com.

 In the case of counterclaims for revocation, a Local or Regional division will have the discretion to (a) proceed with both the infringement action and the counterclaim; (b) refer the counterclaim to the Central Division and suspend or proceed with the infringement action; or, with the agreement of the parties, (c) refer the case for decision to the Central Division.
 Thus, the possibility for “bifurcation” will arise, in which a Local or Regional Division decides on the question of infringement of a patent and the Central Division decides on the question of validity of the patent, potentially in different languages.

-The Unified Patent Court will have competence to decide on issues relating to European patents and patent applications, Unitary Patents, and supplementary protection certificates.
-In particular, the UPC will be able to deal with actions for actual or threatened patent infringements and related defences, declarations of non-infringement, actions for revocation of a European patent or Unitary Patent, and counterclaims for revocation of a patent in infringement proceedings.
+The Unified Patent Court has competence to decide on issues relating to European patents, Unitary Patents, and supplementary protection certificates.
+In particular, the UPC is able to deal with actions for actual or threatened patent infringements and related defences, declarations of non-infringement, actions for revocation of a European patent or Unitary Patent, and counterclaims for revocation of a patent in infringement proceedings.

-The Unified Patent Court will be able to issue decisions on infringement and validity and remedies such as injunctions and damages that are effective in all the EU member states that participate in the UP/UPC system.
+The Unified Patent Court is able to issue decisions on infringement and validity and remedies such as injunctions and damages that are effective in all the EU member states that participate in the UP/UPC system.

 The UPC may revoke a patent on the following grounds:

-The Unified Patents Court is intended to provide a cost effective and procedurally straightforward mechanism obtaining a decision that is effective and enforceable throughout the participating states.
+The Unified Patent Court is intended to provide a cost effective and procedurally straightforward mechanism obtaining a decision that is effective and enforceable throughout the participating states.

 Similarly, a successful invalidity action at the UPC will result in revocation of the patent in all the participating states.